dannasman/dannasman.github.io/docs/about.markdown

 permalink: /about/
 ---

-I'm a 22 years old hobbyist programmer studying Engineering Physics at Aalto University.
-Interested in various topics related to CS such as compiler design, OSDev, quantum computing and computational physics.
+I'm a 22 years old engineering physics student from Finland.
+Interested in various topics related to physics and CS such as compiler design, OSDev, quantum computing and computational physics.

+This blog contains topics related to my personal projects and works as some sort of study journal.

+All feedback is welcome!
+If you have any improvement ideas etc. just email me.